What Is Continuous Testing?

 Since software has become the primary method for connecting businesses with customers, one poor user experience can be counted as a business failure.

-In-depth continuous testing ensures that all aspects of the user experience are preserved and accounted for.
+In-depth testing ensures that all aspects of the user experience are preserved and accounted for.
 This helps maintain a vendor's brand and reputation once their software is ready for primetime.

 Continuous testing helps ensure that each team member in the development pipeline works effectively and efficiently together.
 Long gone are the days of handing off production-ready code to siloed QA testers.